junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — Introduced in Senate
 - 2017-01-30 — Read twice and referred to the Committee on Indian Affairs.
 (Sponsor introductory remarks on measure: CR S492)
+- 2017-02-08 — Committee on Indian Affairs.
+Ordered to be reported favorably.
+- 2017-05-24 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 115-84.
+- 2017-05-24 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 115-84.
+- 2017-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 104.